 Nicholls the Name to Follow

 This has been a pretty tough race for trainers to rack up much of a sequence over the years, with only three handlers managing to claim top spot on more than one occasion.
 Lesley Ann and Combs Ditch propelled David Elsworth to back to back success in 1982 and 1983, whilst the aforementioned Many Clouds accounted for both of Oliver Sherwood’s trips to the winners enclosure.
-Forty years separated Nicky Henderson’s two wins in this race.
+Forty years separated Nicky Henderson’s first two wins in this race.
 Having won the very first Costwold Chase in 1980, it wasn’t until the 2020 running that Henderson added to his tally.
 When it comes to training performance in this race though, there is one man who stands head and shoulders above the rest.

 Now needing more than the digits on two hands in order to count his British Champion Trainer titles, Paul Nicholls has racked up an impressive five wins in this event, and given his proficiency with the staying chaser, it would take a brave man to bet against him building further on this total in the years to come.